-• make recommendations to the board with respect to the CEO's compensation level;

-consider the Company's performance and relative stockholder return, the value of similar incentive awards to the CEOs at comparable companies, and the awards given to the Company's CEO in past years when determining the long-term component of the CEO's compensation;

-review the CEO's recommendations on compensation of the executive officers of the Company and make recommendations to the board with respect thereto and with respect to the Company's major compensation policies and practices;

-administer and review the Houston Wire & Cable Company 2006 Stock Plan (the "2006 Plan"), including approving the number and distribution of awards under such plan; and review and make recommendations to the board concerning management development and succession planning activities, including an appropriate successor in the event of the unexpected death, incapacity or resignation of the CEO.
+- •make recommendations to the board with respect to the CEO's compensation level; - consider the Company's performance and relative stockholder return, the value of similar incentive awards to the •CEOs at comparable companies, and the awards given to the Company's CEO in past years when determining the long-term component of the CEO's compensation; - review the CEO's recommendations on compensation of the executive officers of the Company and make •recommendations to the board with respect thereto and with respect to the Company's major compensation policies and practices; - administer and review the Houston Wire & Cable Company 2006 Stock Plan (the "2006 Plan"), including approving the number and distribution of awards under such plan; and - review and make recommendations to the board concerning management development and succession planning •activities, including an appropriate successor in the event of the unexpected death, incapacity or resignation of the CEO.

 The Compensation Committee has the authority to delegate any of its responsibilities to subcommittees as it deems appropriate, provided the subcommittees are composed entirely of independent directors.
 The Compensation Committee also may retain a compensation consultant or other advisors to assist in the evaluation of CEO or executive officer compensation.
-The Compensation Committee has authority to retain and terminate any such consulting firm.
+The Compensation Committee has authority to approve the retention terms and terminate any such consulting firm.
 The Company will provide for appropriate funding, as determined by the Compensation Committee, for payment of compensation to any consulting firm or other advisors employed by the Compensation Committee.
+The Compensation Committee was not advised by any consultant in 2012.